 Treatments and Therapies

-- Antacids and Acid Reducers: OTC Relief for Heartburn and Acid Reflux (American Academy of Family Physicians) Available in Spanish
+- Antacids and Acid Reducers: OTC Relief for Heartburn and Acid Reflux (American Academy of Family Physicians) Also in Spanish

 - Do you Suffer from Heartburn or Acid Reflux?
-(National Center for Farmworker Health, Consumers Union of U.S.) - PDF Available in Spanish
+(National Center for Farmworker Health, Consumers Union of U.S.) - PDF Also in Spanish

 - Globus (International Foundation for Functional Gastrointestinal Disorders)